abend0c1/hidrdd/README.md

     * vendordesc - A short description of the vendor and product
     * vendorprefix - A very short (few letters) abbreviation of the vendor and product which is used as a prefix on any generated C language variable names

-* One line for each usuage within the vendor-specific page:
+* One line for each usage within the vendor-specific page:
     * uuuu - The Usage number in hex (0 to FFFF).
 Leading zeros are optional.
     * usagedesc - A short description of the usage
     * usagetype - Optional: An abbreviation of the type of the usage.
 This is largely for future use and has no impact on the decoding.
 The following usage types are at least known about: